sergiofgonzalez/eloquent-js/chapter06-secret-life-of-objects/README.md

 + Symbol(str) &mdash; returns a symbol, a unique value that can be used as a property name in JavaScript objects.
 + Symbol.iterator &mdash; an symbol value defined in the language that lets you make classes iterable by assigning an iterator implementation to that property in the custom class.
 + *Iterator* &mdash; an interface that exposes a function `next` that returns an object with a`value` and `done` properties.
++ setters, getter and statics can be defined by prefixing the corresponding method with `set`, `get` or `static`.
+Setters and getters are accessed like properties but hide a method call.
+Statics can be accessed through the class name.